UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - One-line command
     - Secure
     - Use cases
+        - copy just a file
-        - simple copy a file or specific directory (with sub-directories) between local and remote host or between two remote servers.
+        - copy just a specific directory (with sub-directories).

 !!! warning "When not to use"